JohnMurray/money-saver/readme.md

 ## Heroku Database Creation

-If you're using DataMapper with a database, you will need to add a database.
-Run these commands from the root of your project, relacing the last database url with the name logged after the first command.
+You'll need to add a database to Heroku.
+Currently I setup the project to use a postgres database, so you can use the free version and you can do the following:

 	$ heroku addons:add heroku-postgresql:dev
 	$ heroku pg:promote [HEROKU_POSTGRESQL_REPLACEME_URL]